wing5wong/artisan-whs-static/source/_events/2021-02-09_whs-house-athletics-day.md

 ---
-title: WHS House Athletics Day
+title: WHS House Athletics Day - Whole School
 date: 2021-02-25T01:01:38.218Z
 ---
-WHS House Athletics Day - Thursday 25 February
+WHS House Athletics Day - Thursday 25 February - Whole School participating

 **Sign ups** for Athletics House Day are for **Track and Fields events only**.
 The fun participation activities sign ups will happen on the day.